IBM/aws_qradar_availability/data_sync_automation/README.md

 Create an IAM role that can be assigned to the Lambda function and assign the newly created IAM policy to it.
 From the IAM -> roles page, create role, choose Lambda as the use case and attach the policy.
 Again, choose a name that is relevant (e.g. manage_failover).
 ## Step 2 - create an SNS topic
+The Lambda function needs a trigger for execution when a CloudWatch Alarm fires.
+Setup an SNS topic to receive notification when the alarm state happens.
+CloudWatch will send the notification this topic and the Lambda function will be triggered by that notification.

+In SNS -> Topics, create a topic.
+Make sure to set the type to Standard (FIFO types cannot be used as Lambda triggers).
+The name should be meaningful (e.g. manage_failover_trigger).
+None of the optional sections are required, click Create topic at the bottom.
 ## Step 3 - create a CloudWatch Alarm
 ## Step 4 - create a Lambda function
 ## Step 5 - configure the Lambda function